-So we ditched last-mile to focus on our high-performance, latency-optimised international carrier network.
+So we ditched last-mile to focus on our high-performance, latency-optimized international carrier network.
 That meant that other providers — and their gamers — could benefit from our work.

 None of this made it easy to leave last-mile behind, it was the relatable issue for gamers.

 But we’d built a kickass international network.
 And we were doing things nobody had done before.

 For game developers, it would reach more people, quicker.
 Maintaining a healthy population of players, especially during non-peak hours.

 For gamers, this would mean better connections, quicker matches, and most importantly a fairer game.

 Decision time.
 Increasingly, that decision was looking like this:

 To best serve gamers, it was time to play to our strengths.
 Connecting more people through Guam.